 No. You may be breaching the privacy laws by collecting information from a referee who the individual has not provided consent for the University to contact.

-- The fact that s/he is able to gain access to the information
+- The fact the University is able to gain access to the information;

-- The purposes for which the information is collected
+- The purpose for which the information is collected;

-- To whom, or the types of organisations to whom, the University discloses information of this kind
+- To whom (or the types of individuals or organisations to which) the University usually discloses information of that kind;

-- Any law that requires the particular information to be collected
+- Any law that requires the particular information to be collected; and

 The following standard wording complies (incorporating appropriate insertions) with the above requirements and should be included on all forms (paper and electronic) which collect personal information: